 Braising is a great cooking method adopted worldwide to cook vegetables, meats or both.
 In this process, the principal ingredient is either seared or browned at first.
 Then the ingredients are simmered in a covered pot like a slow cooker, pressure cooker or even Dutch oven.Providing low heat with a slow cooker for the moist covered food for longer time delivers a wonderful texture full of taste.

-The output using slow cooker is quite pleasing and tasteful and you can get the delicious sauce, broth,and gravy.
+The output using a slow cooker is quite pleasing and tasteful and you can get the delicious sauce, broth, and gravy.
 You can explore your suitable slow cooker from here to get the perfect braised meat/vegetable.
+But the Duo Plus Instant Pot has brought about an evolution regarding the best-selling instant pot family.
+Being a 9 in 1 multi-use programmable slow cooker, this is the best you can find in the market.

 Suitable Ingredients for Braising